George Butterworth: First World War

 When brigade commander, Brigadier General Page Croft, wrote to Butterworth's father to inform him of his son's death, the news that Butterworth had been awarded the Military Cross had not yet reached him.
 Similarly, the brigadier was astonished to learn that Butterworth had been one of the most promising English composers of his generation.
 Brigadier Croft wrote that Butterworth was, "A brilliant musician in times of peace, and an equally brilliant soldier in times of stress."

 There is confusion about exactly what award(s) Butterworth received, and it has been incorrectly stated that he won the MC twice.
 That misunderstanding may have arisen because Butterworth's bravery was regularly in evidence during the Somme campaign.
-He had been mentioned in despatches early in July, and had been recommended for the MC "for conspicuous gallantry in action" at Bailiff Wood on 9 July.
+He had been mentioned in dispatches early in July, and had been recommended for the MC "for conspicuous gallantry in action" at Bailiff Wood on 9 July.
 The successful award was "for commanding his company with great ability and coolness" when wounded on 16–17 July.
 Brigadier Page-Croft mentioned to Butterworth's father that he had "won" the medal again on the night he died.
 However, the Military Cross was not awarded posthumously at that time, and so Butterworth could never have been awarded it twice.

 Although Butterworth's body was never recovered, his unidentified remains may well lie at nearby Pozières Memorial, a Commonwealth War Graves Commission cemetery.
 His name appears on the Thiepval Memorial.
 George Butterworth's The Banks of Green Willow has become synonymous for some with the sacrifice of his generation and has been seen by some as an anthem for all "Unknown Soldiers".
 Sir Alexander Butterworth erected a plaque at St Mary's Priory Church, Deerhurst, Gloucestershire, in memory of his son and of his nephew, Hugh, who died at Loos in 1915.
 The Rev. George Butterworth, the composer's grandfather, had been vicar of St Mary's in the previous century.
 In 1918, Sir Alexander also arranged for the printing of a memorial volume in his son's memory.
 The composer's name is one of the 38 on the war memorial at the Royal College of Music.

 Almost all Butterworth's manuscripts were left to Vaughan Williams, after whose death Ursula Vaughan Williams lodged the original works in the Bodleian, Oxford.
 The folk song collection was donated to the English Folk Dance and Song Society.